Japanese Candle Stick Chart Reading Introduction Tutorial

 Why Learn Candle Sticks?

-Broadly, candlestick charts show the opening/closing and highest/lowest price of a given stock for a specific period.
-By reading the stock behavior at a specific time via candlesticks, certain patterns can form that hint at future price movement.
+Broadly, candlestick charts show a specific stock's opening/closing and highest/lowest price for a specific period.
+By reading the stock behavior at a particular time via candlesticks, certain patterns can form that hint at future price movement.
 This is the most important aspect of candlestick reading, the ability to predict future price movement!
-Several types of very powerful candlestick patterns can predict future prices.
+Several types of compelling candlestick patterns can predict future prices.
 I love to combine Japanese Candlesticks with my other favorite technical indicators, for a powerful and very accurate trading system.

 Types of Candlesticks